decred/dcrblog/content/posts/2019-12-12-download-hawk.md

 All of this can be configured from a single [edit](https://github.com/degeri/DownloadHawk#how-to-edit-the-configini-file) of a [config.ini](https://github.com/degeri/DownloadHawk/blob/master/config.ini) file.

 If any anomaly is found it gives an alert.
-This currently sends a message on [matrix](https://matrix.org/) but can easily be [edited](https://github.com/degeri/DownloadHawk/blob/master/functions.py#L126) send alerts to a platform of your choice.
+This currently sends a message on [matrix](https://matrix.org/) but can easily be [edited](https://github.com/degeri/DownloadHawk/blob/master/functions.py#L126) to send alerts to a platform of your choice.

 # Does this mean its 100% secure?
 Why release it?